Lenten Books

 Plus, at the end of each chapter, a list of action items for the next time you go to Mass, and much, much more to awaken in you the bright spirit of joyful devotion that we are all called to have at Mass.

 Bishop Serratelli invites you to journey with those who were with Jesus in His last hours.
 You may be like Peter one day, and like Judas, Simon, Mary Magdalene, or Our Lady on another.
-This Lenten book provides a deeper appreciation for God\'s eternal saving love.
-The author weaves Scripture and history so seamlessly that you feel the pain and betrayal of Our Lord and truly appreciate what He has done for you and how precious is His love.
+This Lenten book provides a deeper appreciation for God's eternal saving love.
+The author weaves Scripture and history so seamlessly that you feel the pain and betrayal of Our Lord and truly appreciate what He has done for you and how precious His love is.

 - Daily readings with scriptures, meditations, and prayers, beautiful edited by Greg Pennoyer and Gregory Wolfe